Poverty in Central Alberta

 Who is vulnerable?

 Anyone can become vulnerable in a recession economy.
 If a family relies on two incomes to meet its expenses and one person is laid off, it often doesn’t take more than a few months to feel the pinch.
-Regardless of economic times, poverty disproportionately affects lone parent families, recent immigrants, Aboriginals, people with low levels of education and literacy, and persons with disabilities.
+With skyrocketing inflation, many central Albertans are finding it difficult to make ends meet.

 Life events that might lead to poverty